 A few weeks after the show, while at the Lan-Su Chinese Gardens in Portland, my first impulse was to make photographs of flowers (object).
-However, I remembered Wanders emphasis on story, surface detail, crafts, and his rejection of minimalism.
+However, I remembered Wanders’ emphasis on story, surface detail, crafts, and his rejection of minimalism.
 I pulled back from the object.

-The contrast in the above image between leaves, rough stone, mossy tile, regular brick and slick glass, the soft surface and the hard ones begins to make you wonder where this place is and how it can exist so near to downtown.
+The contrast in the above image between leaves, rough stone, mossy tile, regular brick, and slick glass, the soft surface, and the hard ones begins to make you wonder where this place is and how it can exist so near to downtown.
 (It begins to evoke a story.)

 At the Holocaust Memorial in Washington Park, broken possessions litter the path leading to the memorial referring to people in flight.
 Two people stand at the memorial reading names.

 When you add humans or references to humans, a story almost immediately appears.
-Spent blossoms in the foreground and an older couple in the background at Keukenhof Gardens in Lisse, Netherlands give this photo an extra layer of complexity.
+Spent blossoms in the foreground and an older couple in the background at Keukenhof Gardens in Lisse, the Netherlands give this photo an extra layer of complexity.

 Elsewhere in the gardens a man takes a photo of two young women.

 What is his relationship to them?
 Elsewhere at Keukenhof, a flower-fatigued couple takes a break.